UgurcanOruc/firstAngularApp/README.md

 Then type ng serve
 ** This above two commands helps you open project in browser.
-    ** Note that in order to do that, use cmd window in VS Code.
+    ** Note, in order to do that, use cmd window in VS Code.

 npm install --save bootstrap@{version} is the bootstrap installer

-Bu bi değişiklik.